forax/lazylr/README.md

 ## Command-Line Tool

-In addition to being used as a library, Lazy LR ships as a standalone CLI tool for validating grammars, generating code, and inspecting parse results.
+In addition to being used as a library, Lazy LR ships as a standalone CLI tool for validating grammars, inspecting parse results and generating code.

 Download the latest release:
 [Latest Release](https://github.com/forax/lazylr/releases/latest)